truecharts/website/docs/manual/FAQ.md

 ## What to do before trying a breaking change update?

-Take backups beforehand with Truetool.
+Take backups beforehand with [HeavyScript](https://github.com/Heavybullets8/heavy_script).

-## Does truetool auto-updates major changes?
+## Does HeavyScript auto-updates major changes?

 Depending on the flags you used.
 We recommend to **NOT** use the `-U` flag.
 If you use it, it will update to major version changes.